RishiGupta12/SerialPundit/README.md

 ##Getting started

-The folder prebuilt contains ready-to-use jar file (scm-1.0.3.jar) that can be imported in any project and referenced right away.
+The folder prebuilt-release contains ready-to-use jar file (scm-1.0.3.jar) that can be imported in any project and referenced right away.

 ```java
 package example;